postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 ## How do I Sync between computers?

-Install the [Postman app](https://www.postman.com/downloads/) and sign in with the same email address or username on all your devices.
+Install [Postman](https://www.postman.com/downloads/) and sign in with the same email address or username on all your devices.

 Alternatively, access Postman on the web by visiting [go.postman.co/build](https://go.postman.co/build) in your browser and signing into your account.